Leaky-Autofill/LeakyAutofill-Artifact/README.md

 # Leaky Autofill

-Research Artifact for our paper: "Leaky Autofill: An Empirical Study on the Privacy Threat of Password Managers' Autofill Functionality."
+Research Artifact for our ACSAC 2024 paper: "Leaky Autofill: An Empirical Study on the Privacy Threat of Password Managers' Autofill Functionality."

+Authors: Yanduo Fu and Ding Wang (Supervisor)

 > We recommend reading the `README.md` file in our GitHub repository rather than the `README.md` file contained in the virtual machine image.